tromp/tromp.github.io/_posts/2026-01-28-largest-number-revised.md

 This encoding takes 6\*2\*(2+3) = 60 bits for a a 6-state TM,
 and 7\*2\*(2+3) = 70 bits for a a 7-state TM.

+We're also stretching the meaning of "representable" a bit, since BB considers the runtime of the machine instead of its output.
+Besides the above BB (that Radó called S), Radó did define another function called Σ that considers the output of the machine as a number in unary, namely the number of 1s in the final tape contents.
+But BB has received more attention as it allows one to determine from BB(n) all halting n-state machines.
+For 6-states and up though, there is no discernable difference in magnitude between the two functions so we could have just as easily used Σ.

 So the largest number TM programmable in 64 bits is BB(6).

 ## How large is BB(6)?